Certification FAQs

 The cost depends on which program you’re participating in and, in some cases, where you are taking the program.
 For all designations other than the Certified Cargo Security Professional (CCSP), the price is all-inclusive and covers: all required courses for that designation, the certification application and testing fee, the certification kit and membership for one year in NATMI.

-Certified Director of Safety – See Certification
+- Certified Director of Safety (CDS) or Certified Safety Supervisor (CSS) – $1495 See Certification

-Certified Driver Trainer (CDT) – See Certification
+- Certified Driver Trainer (CDT) – $1095 See Certification

-Certified Cargo Security Professional (CCSP):
+- Certified Cargo Security Professional (CCSP) – $895 See Certification

 Courses remain valid for five (5) years.
 If you fail to apply for certification within 5 years, the courses will expire and you will have to retake them if you wish to apply for certification.